 Students usually display their abstract pieces in the Atrium at our Taunton campus but this time overcame the challenges of sharing this practical piece of work at a distance by using video calls and photos instead.

 Pictured above are works by Zara, Nerice and Hollie who each explain the meaning behind their work;

-Between the foundations and the objects stands an ever changing individual, that is me.
+Between the foundations and the objects stands an ever-changing individual, that is me.
 The past has shaped me, and the future will shape me.
 This degree is another step in my upward journey. (part of her creative abstract for her model)

-The creative piece reflects experiences at university, the challenges I had to face throughout the duration of the course, how difficult home life was like, the journey taken to become the practitioner I am now and what my aspirations are for the future. (part of her abstract for creative piece)
+The creative piece reflects experiences at university, the challenges I had to face throughout the duration of the course, how difficult home life was like, the journey taken to become the practitioner I am now and what my aspirations are for the future. (part of her abstract for the creative piece)

 Started from the bottom now we are here, Teachers, friends and family are always needed to make things clear.
 A cup of tea always solves everything, Although not my attendance for this Spring.
 Modules and assessments have challenged me, But theory and reflective practice allowed me to see.
 (Part of her abstract for her creative piece)